Tag archive for: Simulation

 The simulator as a solution

-- Endoscopic nasal sinus and anterior skull base surgery (ENT, neurosurgery, maxillofacial surgery)
+- Endoscopic surgery of the nose, sinuses, and anterior skull base (ENT, neurosurgery, maxillofacial surgery)

-- Flexible fiberoptic endoscopy for diagnosis of the upper aerodigestive tract (ENT, anesthesiology-intensive care, oncology)
+- Flexible endoscopy for the diagnosis of the upper aerodigestive tract (ENT, anesthesiology and critical care, oncology)

 Proven effectiveness